lindseygreenhill/Gov1347/polls.md

 #### Model Analysis: out of sample fit/cross validation results

-The Histogram below displays the distribution of mean classifications accurracies for each state model.
+The histogram below displays the distribution of mean classification accurracies for each state model.

 ![hist](Gov1347-master/figures/poll_state_classification_hist.png)

-> - The classification accuracy is higher for many of the state models than for the national model, with 23 states predicting the correct winner 100% of the time.
+> - The classification accuracy is higher for many of the state models than for the national model, with 23 states predicting the correct winner 100% of the time
-> - On the other hand, 23 state models have classification accuracy below 70%.
+> - On the other hand, 23 state models have a classification accuracy below 70%
 > - Some state models (notably Florida) have a classification accuracy of 25%, some have a classification accuracy of 0%
 > - The classification accuracy is very high for some [key battleground states]